|LW.12682 / LW.12683

 Through a combination of a seminar and a practicum, the Guarini Global Legal Practice in Digital Society Externship offers students an opportunity to develop a set of skills required to address complex global problems and prepare them for challenges and opportunities that technology innovation holds for laws and legal practice.
 The externship may be of particular interest to students whose interests intersect the fields of law, technology and transnational legal practice, whether in pursuit of private practice or public interest careers, students who aspire to a non-traditional career path (particularly in law and development, humanitarian and human rights fields) that requires knowledge of emerging technologies in addition to grounding in legal training, students interested in working at international organizations, and students who are interested in legal innovation and legal tech entrepreneurial ventures.

-Placements: initially, the primary fieldwork cite for the placements will be the Guarini Institute for Global Legal Studies, in partnership with UN agencies.
+The primary fieldwork site for the placements will be the Global Law & Tech initiative of the Guarini Institute for Global Legal Studies.
+Some fieldwork projects will be conducted in partnership with UN agencies and/or other non-profit organizations or foundations.
 Fieldwork assignments might include:

-• Helping incorporate global data law or policy insights into the working tools of international organizations, including drafting model data-sharing agreements for public-private ventures
+- Helping incorporate global data law or policy insights into the working tools of international organizations, including drafting model data-sharing agreements for public-private ventures and helping formulate data governance policies;

 The aim of the fieldwork is to provide students with an opportunity to work on projects that employ technological innovations, and to explore the accompanying legal, regulatory, policy and ethical issues.
 Through the practicum the students will work alongside leading public and private actors in different fields of global practice, including international development, humanitarian assistance and intervention, community empowerment, financial technology, among others.